-- 1.2 During the IASB 2016 Agenda Consultation, some constituents identified non-reciprocal transfers as an area requiring attention by the IASB.
-These constituents identified different types of transfers, including income taxes, levies, and government grants as examples in which the non-reciprocal nature of the transfers contributed to the difficulties in accounting for them.
-They noted that these transfers may have characteristics that could warrant a specific accounting treatment.
-The IASB finally decided not to add this project to its agenda as it was not persuaded that grouping these topics would allow to find a common solution. - 1.3 A vast array of such transfers exist and a number of IFRS Standards deal with them on a particular basis.
-For instance: - a) IAS 12 Income Taxes deals with the recognition and measurement of income taxes including tax incentives; - b) IAS 20 Accounting for Government Grants and Disclosure of Government Assistance deals with the accounting for grants, forgivable loans or low interest/interest-free loans: - c) IAS 41 Agriculture dealt with grants associated with biological assets; - d) IFRIC 21 Levies and IFRIC 6 Liabilities Arising from Participating in a Specific Market address the accounting for levies in the financial statement of the entity paying them. - 1.4 A number of concerns could be raised in relation to the existing guidance.
-First, not all transfers with such characteristics are regulated under existing IFRS Standards.
-For instance, there is currently no explicit guidance for donations, grants and subsidies from other parties than Government or investment tax credits (excluded from both IAS 12 and IAS 20). - 1.5 Furthermore, different recognition models coexist.
+- 1.1 The Conceptual Framework for Financial Reporting ('Conceptual Framework') does not contain concepts that specifically address 'non-reciprocal' transactions transactions in which an entity gives (or receives) value from another entity without directly receiving (or giving) approximately equal value in exchange.
+In its deliberations on the revised Conceptual Framework, the IASB confirmed that it was not its intention to develop such concepts.
+The Conceptual Framework is based on the implicit notion that reporting entities are market participants that take rational decisions in order to maximise their benefits.
+Therefore the Conceptual Framework may not be fit to provide guidance on transactions within the scope of this project. - 1.2 During the IASB 2016 Agenda Consultation, some constituents identified non-reciprocal transactions transfers as an area requiring attention by the IASB.
+These constituents identified different types of transactions transfers, including income taxes, levies, and government grants as examples of transactions in which the non-reciprocal nature of the transactions transfers contributed to the difficulties in accounting for them.
+They noted that these transactions transfers may have characteristics that could warrant a specific accounting treatment.
+The IASB finally decided not to add this project to its agenda as it was not persuaded that grouping these topics would allow to find a common solution. - 1.3 A vast array of such transactions-transfers exist and a number of IFRS Standards deal with them on a particular basis.
+For instance: - a) IAS 12 Income Taxes deals with the recognition and measurement of income taxes including tax incentives; - b) IAS 20 Accounting for Government Grants and Disclosure of Government Assistance deals with the accounting for grants, forgivable loans or low interest/interest-free loans; - c) IAS 41 Agriculture dealt with grants associated with biological assets; - d) IFRIC 21 Levies and IFRIC 6 Liabilities Arising from Participating in a Specific Market address the accounting for levies in the financial statement of the entity paying them. - 1.4 A number of concerns could be raised in relation to the existing guidance.
+First, not all transactions transfers with such characteristics are regulated under existing IFRS Standards.
+For instance, there is currently no explicit guidance for donations, grants and subsidies from other parties than Government or investment tax credits (excluded from both IAS 12 and IAS 20).

+1.5 Furthermore, different recognition models coexist.
 For instance, IAS 20 essentially aims at matching the period in which a Government grant income is recognised in profit or loss with the related costs for which the grant is intended to compensate.
 In contrast, the model for grants in IAS 41 requires to recognise unconditional grant as income when the grant becomes receivable and conditional grant when the condition is satisfied.
 Therefore, investigating whether a comprehensive approach can be identified could be beneficial.